TylerNewton/Github-Collab/README.md

 Tailings consist of ground rock and process effluents that are generated in a mine processing plant.
 Tailings are different than a overburden.

 Omega please research about how to get a Green Card (Permanent Residence) as an investor and write down two sentences of this topic, and pass it on to the next person with another topic for them to research.

+Hello, this is what i found about permanent residency in us.
+Foreigners can qualify for permanent U.S. residency — a green card — if they invest at least $1 million in a new business venture that creates at least 10 jobs.
+The threshold drops to $500,000 for investments in high-unemployment or rural areas.

+Ryan Please do research about on how to be successful.